ibm-cloud-docs/natural-language-understanding/getting-started.md

 ## Step 2: Analyze sample content for sentiment
 {: #analyze-sample}

+Now you're ready to send requests to the service.
+Open a command-line interface and use [curl](https://curl.haxx.se/download.html) to run the example commands that appear in the following steps.

 First, analyze the sentiment of some sample text.
 Issue this command to call the `GET /v1/analyze` method, which analyzes the sample text for sentiment and keywords.
 Replace `{username}` and `{password}` with the service credentials you copied in the previous step:

 ```bash